 Nestled into the Mayacamas Mountains dividing the Sonoma and Napa valleys, Sugarloaf Ridge State Park includes the headwaters of 33-mile-long Sonoma Creek, a 25-foot seasonal waterfall, and 2,729-foot Bald Mountain.
 Within the park’s 4,000 acres are three basic ecological systems: chaparral-covered ridges, open meadows with oak and fir woodlands, and a redwood forest.

 A Wappo village was once located on Sonoma Creek, and acorn-grinding rocks can still be seen here.
-Activities abound, including hiking and horseback riding on 25 miles of trails, fishing, camping, mountain biking, and fishing.
+Activities abound, including hiking and horseback riding on 25 miles of trails, fishing, camping, and mountain biking.
 Get more details in our blog about Sugarloaf Ridge State Park.

 Find the Perfect Garden Decoration at Swede’s Feeds